Ryeru/EruMiner/README.md

 # EruMiner

-A scritpp that mines rocks in Varrock.
+A script that mines rocks in Varrock.